BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     18th century Scottish philosopher David Hume had an oddly specific answer to this.
-    His answer was "the public intellectual".
-    Hume distinguished between the academic philosopher, cloistered in an ivory tower, and the public intellectual.
+    His said the way to change the culture is via being a public intellectual. -TODO add citation Hume distinguished between the academic philosopher, cloistered in an ivory tower, and the public intellectual.
 </p>